 How can you complain?

 We hope you don’t ever need to, but if you do want to complain, you have the right to do so to the Information Commissioner's Office (ICO) however we’d love to try and sort it out first.
-Drop us an email on email@example.com.
+Drop us an email at firstname.lastname@example.org.

 How can you contact us?